cioos-siooc/explore-cioos/README.md

 ## Handy docker commands

-Build and start all containers:
+Start all containers, the first time this runs it will build containers:
-`docker compose up -d --build`
+`docker compose up -d`

 Tail logs:
 `docker compose logs -f`